rustyrussell/bolt12address/README.md

-This allows domain validation for bolt 12 offers, which already have a vendor field for this purpose.  e.g if the vendor in an offer is "blockstream.com Get your blocks here!" then your wallet can reach out to blockstream.com to see if it the node_id the offer really is under their control.
+This allows domain validation for bolt 12 offers, which already have a vendor field for this purpose.  e.g if the vendor in an offer is "blockstream.com Get your blocks here!" then your wallet can reach out to blockstream.com to see if it the node_id in the offer really is under their control.

 It also allows node_id proofs for individual addresses.